barrettsci/researchwebsite/publications.md

 title: Publications
 ---

 Below is a list of published or recently accepted papers and book chapters.
-Early career funding often doesn't cover open access fees, but you can download unformatted copies by clicking on the **pdf** links, or else send me an [**email**](luke.barrett@unimelb.edu.au) for a copy of the print version.
+Early career funding often doesn't cover open access fees, but you can download unformatted copies by clicking on the "pdf" links, or else send me an [**email**](luke.barrett@unimelb.edu.au) for a copy of the print version.
+&nbsp;
 &nbsp;

 Swearer SE, Morris RL, **Barrett LT**, Sievers M, Dempster T, Hale R (Accepted) The FAQs about ecological traps in marine ecosystems. *Frontiers in Ecology and the Environment*.